-The lingo used to talk about credit scores can be confusing.
-On any given personal finance website or in any given book, you might see the term credit score.
+Credit score lingo can be confusing.
+On any given website, blog, or book, you might see the term credit score.
 Or you might see FICO score.
 Then, there's the newer VantageScore.
 Still, there's another credit score term that's been thrown around in online forums - FAKO score.
 What are all these different scores and what do they mean?
 Which one is the "right" one?

 Credit Score is a Generic Term